 *For more details, please visit the text formatting post on Unito’s site.

-**During the first sync, original estimate (from JIRA) is mapped to the Duration field (in Wrike).
+**During the first sync, the original estimate (from JIRA) is mapped to the Duration field (in Wrike).
 If the Duration or original estimate fields are updated, then the corresponding field in the other tool automatically updates as well.
-When original estimate is updated, then JIRA automatically recalculates the remaining estimate.
+When the original estimate is updated, then JIRA automatically recalculates the remaining estimate.

 Manually Mapped Fields

 In addition to the fields above you can manually map:

 - Custom Workflows in JIRA to Custom Workflows in Wrike.

 - Priority in JIRA to Importance in Wrike.

 Check out Unito's help center for more information about manually mapping fields.

 All fields not mentioned above (including "issue type", "Resolution") are currently not synced.